 A five-year integrated transport strategy, prepared by local authorities in partnership with the community, seeking funding to help provide local transport projects.
 The plan sets out the resources predicted for delivery of the targets identified in the strategy.
-Local transport plans should be consistent with the policies and priorities set out in the Regional Transport Strategy as an integral part of the Regional Spatial Strategy.

 Low carbon